Healthy Homes Assessment Omahu

 Healthy Homes Assessment Services

-Did you be aware that the Healthy Homes Standards came into effect on the 1st July 2021?
-The landlords are now required to ensure their Omahu rental properties meet the minimum Healthy Homes Standards within 90 days of any renewal or new tenancy and all private rentals must be fully conforming by the 1st July 2024.
+Did you be aware that the Healthy Homes Standards came into in force on July 1, 2021?
+Landlords are now required to ensure their Omahu rental properties meet the minimum Healthy Homes Standards within 90 days of a new or renewed tenancy and all private rental properties are required to be fully conforming by the 1st July 2024.

-We can evaluate your rental property and determine whether it meets NZ Healthy Homes and Residential Tenancy Acts standards.
-After assessment, we’ll advise you or your property manager about the tasks needed to be completed. needs to be done and provide a report with all the information needed for your Tenancy Agreement’s Healthy Home Statement of Compliance.
+We can evaluate your rental property and determine if it meets the NZ Healthy Homes and Residential Tenancy Acts requirements.
+Following the assessment, we will advise you or your property manager about the tasks that needs to be done and provide an evaluation report with all the information needed for your Tenancy Agreement’s Healthy Home Statement of Compliance.

-Failure to fulfill the requirements to comply with the Healthy Homes Standards is a violation in the Residential Tenancies Act 1986, and any landlord who is found to be not complying may be liable for up to $7,200 in addition to any healthy homes associated fines.
+Failure to comply with the requirements of the Healthy Homes Standards is a breach in the Residential Tenancies Act 1986, and any landlord who is found to be not in compliance could face fines of as much as $7,200 and additional healthier homes related fines.

 Call Now 0800 232 113